fuma-nama/discord-ui/README.md

     }
 }
 ```
-To Disable Dynamic Listeners, don't pass the event handler
+To use external Listener ID, don't pass the event handler
 <br>
 Therefore, you can create your own Event handler
 <br>